WorkflowForge Configuration

 - Automatic compensation: On failure,

-WorkflowSmithtriggersRestoreAsync(only for operations withSupportsRestore) - Stop-on-first-error: Execution stops at the first failed operation
+WorkflowSmithtriggersRestoreAsyncon all completed operations (no-op base class default handles non-restorable operations) - Stop-on-first-error: Execution stops at the first failed operation

 - Best-effort compensation: Compensation continues even if a restore fails